cesarl88/CS673-Apkmirror_Scrapper/README.md

 <b>python ./RetrieveSearchPages.py  Canvas</b>

-It will download the html content of all the search pages for Canvas which will be the word used to do the search in APK Mirrir
+It will download the html content of all the search pages for Canvas which will be the word used to do the search in APK Mirror

+<h1>DownlaodApk.py Usage</h1>

+<b>python ./DownlaodApk.py  Canvas_Description.csv</b>

+It receives the csv file to analyze and starts downloading each APK.
+It uses the name from the CSV.
+All the APK will be downloaded on your current directory.

+There is a gap of 10 seconds between each download.